"We're not just fighting the Flood . . . we're fighting time itself! And I'm gonna win!"Written by Russell T Davies and Phil Ford.

 - Never Trust a Trailer: One of the trailers shows the Doctor mentioning the prophecy from the previous special ("he will knock four times"), just before some knocking starts.
 In the actual episode, it's only one of the water creatures and it only knocks three times.The Doctor: And three knocks is all you're getting!

 - "No. Just...
 No" Reaction: Mia does not take well to the TARDIS's Alien Geometries on top of everything else that has happened this day.

-- No OSHA Compliance: Whoever decided that a room that was meant to Quarantine people should have a basic seal and not a Hardinger Seal clearly didn't understand why an unbreakable seal would help to keep something contained.
+- Whoever decided that a room that was meant to quarantine people should have a basic seal and not a Hardinger Seal clearly didn't understand why an unbreakable seal would help to keep something contained.

-- They did recognize the risk of water contamination and included filtration, but they packed the wrong filters for the water system.
+- Whoever built the water system recognized the risk of water contamination and included filtration, but they packed the wrong filters for the water system.